neogeographica/mythdeck/tips/miscellaneous.rst

 --------------------

 You can give orders to units at any game speed, and also while the game is paused.
 It's absolutely expected that you will slow down or pause the game to be able to deal with hectic situations.

+It can also be nice to speed up the game when e.g. re-traversing a big area that you have already cleared of bad guys.
+Just don't get too frisky with the speed-up button in potentially dangerous situations, because that's how bad surprises happen!

 The Triggers Aren't That Different
 ----------------------------------